-We certify there has been considerable opportunity for the Board of Trustees and VCCCD constituents to participate in the review of this report.
-We believe the Follow-Up Report accurately reflects the nature and substance of progress since the Team visits in October 2011 and April 16, 2012.
+We certify there has been considerable opportunity for the Board of Trustees, Ventura County Community College District constituents, and Ventura College faculty, classified staff and administrators to participate in the review of this report.
+We believe the Follow-Up Report accurately reflects the nature and substance of progress since the Team visits on October 31, 2011 and April 16, 2012.